 So if you want our advice, go whale watching in Victoria during the summer and you’re almost guaranteed to see a whale (a humpback whale was even spotted the day after our tour).

-Have you ever seen whales in their natural habitat?
+Have you seen whales in their natural habitat?

-Editor’s Note: Our whale watching tour with Prince of Whales was complimentary, however the thoughts and opinions shared in this post are entirely our own
+Disclosure: Our whale watching in Victoria tour with Prince of Whales was complimentary, however the thoughts and opinions shared in this post are entirely our own